Immortal-/Authpanel/README.md

-#AuthPanel Version 1.0.3#
+#Authpanel Version 1.0.4#
 =========

-AuthPanel is supposed to be a very lite weight code based authencation system.
+Authpanel is supposed to be a very lite weight code based authencation system.

 #ChangeLog:#
+	V1.0.4 "Security Update"
+	- [x] Changed the way the codes are created and handled to protect userdata.
+	- [x] Added a byte rotating function

+	V1.0.3 "Class Update"
 	- [x] Added site salt support to the make code and the check code.
 	- [x] Made it very easy to include authpanel's library into your php files via: require('authcode_class.php');
 	- [x] Make code Visualy appealing